MrakDun-desu/BlockstackerDocs/Background-customization.md

-To use a custom skin, you'll need to create a directory `styleCustomization/backgroundPacks` in the application persistent data path.
+To use custom backgrounds, you'll need to create a directory `styleCustomization/backgroundPacks` in the application persistent data path.
 This directory can also be created and opened from the in-game customization settings.

 ## Creating a custom background pack